 Many of us need to try new techniques or approaches whenever we meet challenges or setbacks.
 Most of us have strong abilities, but without experimenting something new or fresh, we might continue to experience defeats because we persist and insist on using only one or few strategies that continue to be unproductive.

-Yes, we must have persistence, and insist on being active, but persistence is only one out of many ingredients of victory.
+Yes, we must be persistent and insist on being active; but persistence is only one out of many ingredients of victory.
 In certain circumstances, we might have to try again and again with other alternatives.

 It’s on report that Thomas Edison conducted thousands of experiments before he invented the electric light-bulb.
 The important lesson to note is this: “Edison conducted experiments”; not one experiment, but a couple of experiments—in fact, so many experiments.